LOADING ...

 Of a Republic for the workin' class, liberty

-And I know goin' out to get slaughtered
+And I know we're out to get slaughtered

-Just the sight of one more screamin' from hunger in a Dublin slum
+Just the sight of one more child screamin' from hunger in a Dublin

-Or his mother 14 hours a day for the scum, who exploit her
+Or his mother slavin' 14 hours a day for the scum, who her

-And take her and throw it on a factory floor?
+And take her youth and throw it on a floor?

-Oh no, it's far better to die like a man on your
+Oh no, far better to die like a man on your feet

-Than to forever like some slave, on your knees, Lily
+Than to live forever like slave, on your knees, Lily

-But don't let them wrap any flag around me
+But don't let them wrap any green around me

-And for God's sake, don't let them me
+And for God's sake, don't let bury me

 In some full of harps and shamrocks